Monstrous Detectives: A new take on investigative games

 You are monsters who are running a private detective agency together.
 Can you solve your newest case and help your client?

-First, the game invites players to choose a tone somewhere between Monsters Inc. and Hellboy, as they sketch out the type of monsters they want to play, the kind of city they want to set their game in, and the fundamental relationship between monsters and humans in their setting.
+First, the game invites players to choose a tone somewhere on the spectrum between Monsters Inc. and Hellboy, as they sketch out the type of monsters they want to play, the kind of city they want to set their game in, and the fundamental relationship between monsters and humans in their setting.
+It also introduces the built-in safety and consent tools.

 After that, Monstrous Detectives is just asking questions.
 Literally.

-Using Descended from the Queen's framework of randomly drawn questions (by way of a standard deck of playing cards and related random tables) players answer, the first phase of the game focuses on character creation and worldbuilding.
+The game uses the Descended from the Queen framework of randomly drawn questions answered by the players (by way of a standard deck of playing cards and related random tables).
+The first phase of Monstrous Detectives focuses on character creation and worldbuilding.
 Here you may encounter questions like:

 Which monster from your team still owes you a favor?
 How come?